The Brilliant Healer's New Life in the Shadows

-The Brilliant Healer's New Life in the Shadows (一瞬で治療していたのに役立たずと追放された天才治癒師、闇ヒーラーとして楽しく生きる, Isshun de Chiryou shiteita no ni Yakudatazu to Tsuihousareta Tensai Chiyushi, Yami Healer to shite Tanoshiku Ikiru) is a Japanese light novel series written by Sakaku Hishikawa and illustrated by Daburyu.
+The Brilliant Healer's New Life in the Shadows (一瞬で治療していたのに役立たずと追放された天才治癒師、闇ヒーラーとして楽しく生きる, Isshun de Chiryou shiteita no ni Yakutatazu to Tsuihousareta Tensai Chiyushi, Yami Healer to shite Tanoshiku Ikiru) is a Japanese light novel series written by Sakaku Hishikawa and illustrated by Daburyu.
 It originally began serialization online in November 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by SB Creative, who began publishing it in print under their GA Novel imprint in October 2021, with eight volumes released as of March 2025.
 A manga adaptation illustrated by Ten Jūnoichi began serialization online on the Piccoma website and app in January 2022, with five tankōbon volumes released by SB Creative under their GA Comic imprint as of June 2025.
 A webtoon adaptation illustrated by Minsam and RocketStaff Inc. began serialization on the same website and app in January 2025.
-An anime television series adaptation produced by Makaria airied from April to June 2025.
+An anime television series adaptation produced by Makaria aired from April to June 2025.
+A second season has been announced.

 Plot

 The Kingdom of Herzeth is dominated by the Healers, who use their power to enrich themselves rather than truly help those in need, and only those with official licenses can be recognized as Healers.
 However, Zenos, a powerful healer born in the slums, was never formally educated as a Healer and did not go through the official process (thereby not gaining a license) but instead learned his skills from a mysterious man.
 He eventually is asked to join an adventuring party, but is later brutally discarded when they fail to recognize his abilities and regard him as useless.
-Left without money and with few options, he finds a deserted building in the slum area and sets up an underground clinic with the help of Lily, a young elf-girl he rescued, and in time gains an incredible reputation as a healer, especially with the gangs that operate within the slums, as well as making friends with the female leaders of the gangs (as well as a female ghost that inhabits the upper floor of his building).
-However, as news quickly spreads about the exceptional healer performing remarkable magic and helping to maintain the peace in the city's hidden corners, the officials begin massing their forces to destroy his operation.
+Left without money and with few options, he finds a deserted building in the slum area and sets up an underground clinic with the help of Lily, a young elf-girl he rescued, and in time gains an incredible reputation as a healer, especially with the gangs that operate within the slums, as well as making friends with the female leaders of the gangs (as well as a female ghost that inhabits the upper floor of his building), who are all in love with him and fight for his affection.
+However, as news quickly spreads about the exceptional healer performing remarkable magic and helping to maintain the peace in the city's hidden corners, the officials begin massing their forces to destroy his operation, but Zenos does not plan to go down that easily.